Application Deadline for Fall 2024: October 2

 Course redesign Workshop

-Summer 2024 (Virtual)
+Fall 2024 (Virtual)

-deadline: May 24, 2024
+deadline: October 2, 2024

 The online Workshop

 The Great Questions Foundation Summer Course Redesign Workshops focus on helping faculty members incorporate the discussion-based study of transformative texts in general education courses they teach at community colleges.
 In each workshop, 10 community college faculty members will collaborate with two experienced faculty leaders on developing discussion-based pedagogy, student-centered study questions, assignments and a redesigned syllabus for a general education course they teach at their home institution.
 Expect to have meaningful and helpful discussions with community college faculty colleagues representing a number of institutions and academic disciplines from all over the country.
-Workshops will feature seminar discussion in a collaborative and supportive environment, conducted through Google Meet.
+Workshops will feature seminar discussion in a collaborative and supportive environment, conducted through Zoom.

 open book